 They must be present, manage the community and collaborate with KOL (Key Opinion Leaders) or KOC (Key Opinion Consumers) which are the best way to convince the Chinese to buy a product.
 They are believed to be reliable by Chinese consumers, also, thanks to their influence, they attract the attention of many people, and all this leads to more visibility of your company among Chinese consumers.

-KOLs marketing is the best strategy to attract Chinese consumers in the Yoga industry
+KOLs marketing is the best strategy to attract Chinese consumers to the Yoga industry

-Since this technique is particularly efficient in China because they will be more likely to trust someone they admire rather than an advertising.
+This technique is particularly efficient in China because they will be more likely to trust someone they admire rather than advertising.

 However, selecting the right KOL isn’t always easy, you need to find a KOL that share the same values as your brand.
 You also need to pay attention to its community.
 Is it the kind of consumers that you want to target?
 Be careful, because sometimes, an influencer with the biggest amount of followers isn’t always the wisest choice.